Jordan-del-creator/mark-1/README.md

     new.circle(215,-180)
 input('enter exit to quit: ')

-# simply this function solves y = 2x and y = x^2/3 by alowing the user to choos from those functions
+# Simply this function solves y = 2x and y = x^2/3 by alowing the user to choos from those functions
 # And plotes the graph of this two equation by sllowing the user to choose from the two functuionss